 Married?
 In need of life insurance?
-You may be considering joint life insurance.
+You might want to consider joint life insurance.
 With a joint life insurance policy, you’ll pay a single premium while getting coverage for two people.
+In most cases, this is a viable option for married couples.
 Sounds too good to be true?
-Let us explain.
+Let’s break it down.

 Find out now: How much life insurance do I need?